Top 10 Most Feared Defenders In Football History

 We can also say he was the Van Dijk of the 1960s, but better.

-Every football critic accepts Viera as one of the best defenders of his time.
 Vieira is not a traditional defender but he deserves to be on this list.
 A strong and fierce player who can get into anything and anyone for his team.
-He had the mindset that helped Arsenal.
+He had the mindset that helped Arsenal win and dominate the field.
 One more reason why he is on this list is that he holds the record for the most sent-off player in the Premier League.

 6: Pepe